xz3t/milestone-4/README.md

 - Implement Twillio API for SMS confirmation of orders.
 - change buttons layuot on product details page for full translation to fit.
 - email with confirmation to be sent in used language on the site.
+- implement social account to log in with facebook.

 ## Database structure